What Causes Sugar Intolerance in Children?

 Sucrose Intolerance, informally referred to as “Sugar Intolerance,” is a rare inherited condition.

-Children with Congenital Sucrase-Isomaltase Deficiency (CSID) are born either missing or not having enough of certain chemicals, specifically the enzymes sucrase and isomaltase, which are responsible for breaking down the sugars sucrose and maltose.
+Children with Congenital Sucrase-Isomaltase Deficiency (CSID) are born either missing or not having enough functioning of certain chemicals, specifically the enzymes sucrase and isomaltase, which are responsible for breaking down the sugars sucrose and maltose.
 These kids lack what they need to be able to easily digest foods that have these sugars.

 But I Don’t Have CSID…